MJSchut/PyRoPy/Python27/README.txt

 (http://www.python.org/doc/faq/) for hints on what can go wrong, and how to fix it.

-If you rerun the configure script with different options, remove all object files by running "make clean" before rebuilding.
+If you rerun the configure script with different options, remove_creature all object files by running "make clean" before rebuilding.
 Believe it or not, "make clean" sometimes helps to clean up other inexplicable problems as well.
 Try it before sending in a bug report!